-As mentioned earlier, in FSA the criterion for quantifying the impact of fatality reduction due to a certain RCO uses the concept of CAF (Cost to Avert a Fatality) and is roughly expressed as follows:
+In FSA, the criterion for quantifying the impact of fatality reduction due to a certain RCO uses the concept of CAF (Cost to Avert a Fatality) and is roughly expressed as follows:

 - If CAF = $\Delta C/\Delta R < VHL$, then RCO is cost-effective, otherwise not. - Among alternatives that pass this test, choose the one with the minimum CAF.